-The biological report recommends three mitigation measures: 1) contact Coachella Valley Association of Governments (CVAG) to determine the precise mitigation fee applicable under the CVMSHCP, 2) adhere to the recommendations for projects adjoining Conservation Area of the CVMSHCP; and 3) Conduct a burrowing owl clearance survey not more than 30 days prior to site disturbance.
-This form of mitigation is itemized as BR-1, BR-2, and BR-3 in this section of the Initial Study.
+The study's findings conclude that no significant adverse impacts to biological resources in the region are expected to result from the Project's development providing the mitigation measures recommended below are implemented.
+The biological report recommends four mitigation measures: 1) contact Coachella Valley Association of Governments (CVAG) to determine the precise mitigation fee applicable under the CVMSHCP; 2) Adhere to the recommendations for projects adjoining Conservation Areas of the Plan.
+The recommendations can be found in the Appendix of this report; 3) Conduct a burrowing owl clearance survey not more than 30 days prior to site disturbance; and 4) Through agency consultation, determine if streambed alteration permits are necessary.
+This recommended mitigation measures have been itemized as BR-1, BR-2, BR-3, and BR-4 in this section of the Initial Study.

-Less than significant impacts are expected to species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or the U.S. Fish and Wildlife Service, following the recommended mitigation listed below:
+Less than significant impacts are expected to species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or the U.S. Fish and Wildlife Service, following the recommended mitigation measures listed below:

-BR-1: The Project proponent shall ensure that the applicable CVMSHCP Local Development Mitigation Fee is paid to the City.
-The time of payment must comply with the City's Municipal Code (Chapter 3.40).

-BR-2: The Project proponent shall ensure that the project site design and operations adhere to and incorporate the applicable Land Use Adjacency Guidelines established in the CVMSHCP throughout project approvals and the life of the project.

-BR-3: The Project proponent shall ensure that burrowing owl clearance survey is performed not more than 30 days prior to Project site disturbance (grubbing, grading, and construction).
-If an active burrow is found during the clearance survey a biological monitor shall be placed onsite during ground disturbance.
+- BR-1: The Project proponent shall contact Coachella Valley Association of Governments to determine precise mitigation fees applicable under the CVMSHCP.
+The time of payment must comply with the City's Municipal Code (Chapter 3.40). - BR-2: The Project proponent shall ensure that the Project site design and operations adhere to and incorporate the applicable Land Use Adjacency Guidelines established in the CVMSHCP throughout Project approvals and the life of the Project. - BR-3: The Project proponent shall ensure that burrowing owl clearance survey is performed not more than 30 days prior to Project site disturbance (clearing, grubbing, grading, and construction).
+If any owls are identified, the most current protocol established by the California Department of Fish and Wildlife (Burrowing Owl Mitigation) must be followed. - BR-4: The Project proponent shall through agency consultation (including but not limited to the City of Desert Hot Springs, Army Corps of Engineers, and California Fish and Wildlife) determine if streambed alteration permits are necessary.

-Si otentially gnificant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Have a substantial adverse effect on an riparian habitat or other sensitive natura community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildl or U.S. Fish and Wildlife Service? al I \boxtimes
+b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? \boxtimes

-The biological survey performed on the Project property did not find any on-site naturally occurring springs, permanent aquatic habitats, drainages or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service.
-No blue-line stream corridors or desert washes were found within the Project boundaries.
+The biological survey performed on the Project property did not find any on-site naturally occurring springs, permanent aquatic habitats or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service.
+No blue-line stream corridors were found within the Project boundaries.
+The Project Specific Biological Assessment did indicate however a small unnamed wash was found within the site boundaries and is shown on the U.S. Geological Survey (USGS) maps for the Project site.
+Minor amounts of desert wash vegetation were also noted, and because of these findings streambed alteration permits from the State of California and / or the Army Corps of Engineers may be necessary.